datosh/datosh.github.io/content/post/k8s_home_lab_2025/index.md

 So why a home lab exactly?
 Well, I have a few reasons:

 1. It's fun.
-1. Haven't we all a pile of hardware lying around, bought with the best intentions?
+1. Haven't we all have a pile of hardware lying around, bought with the best intentions?
     Let's actually use it for something!
 1. Cloud providers, well, provide a lot of stuff, so their customers don't have to think about it, and I kinda want to think about it when learning.
-    Same goes for the likes of [minikube](https://minikube.sigs.k8s.io/docs/start/) amd [kind](https://kind.sigs.k8s.io/).
+    Same goes for the likes of [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kind](https://kind.sigs.k8s.io/).
 They have easy to use plugins for features such as ingress and storage.
 That makes them easy to use, but not the best for learning.